clungu/clungu.github.io/_posts/2020-05-30-Optimisation_playground.md

 * [others](https://en.wikipedia.org/wiki/Test_functions_for_optimization)

-At the same time, an optimisation algorithm, starts from some where (some from multiple places all at once), and iteratively progress to the final result.
+At the same time, an optimization algorithm, starts from some where (some from multiple places all at once), and iteratively progress to the final result.
 So there is a trace element to this environment to see how things are moving along.

 # Starting off with Himmelblau's function

 I'll start with just replicating one random function from that list (Himmelblau) and implement if in pure numpy.

-This function will be used to experiment different visualisation aspects of it, but in the end we will want to substitute it with any other function we wish to use.
+This function will be used to experiment different visualization aspects of it, but in the end we will want to substitute it with any other function we wish to use.

 ## Numpy implementation